 Nearly every day = 3 points

-Based on these scores, your doctor will be able to tell you if you suffer from no depression, minimal depression or major depression.
+Based on these scores, your doctor will be able to tell you whether you have no depression, minimal depression or major depression.
 This will help your physician identify the best course of action.

 After the depression screening is complete, another quick screening is to identify your level of anxiety.
 Your phsycian will ask you to answer over the previous two weeks how often you have been bothered by a series of problems and requests you to answer: ‘not at all,’ ‘several days,’ ‘more than half the days,’ or ‘nearly everyday.’